-The MPAI-MMC V2 Call for Technologies is also available as a Word document.
+The text of the MPAI-MMC V2 Call for Technologies is available as a Word document or below as HTML

 Moving Picture, Audio and Data Coding by Artificial Intelligence (MPAI) is an international non-profit organisation with the mission of developing standards for Artificial Intelligence (AI)-enabled digital data coding and for technologies that facilitate integration of data coding components into ICT systems .
 MPAI intends to facilitate the creation of a patent pool that relies on the clear IPR licensing frameworks established by the Framework Licences .